Skip to main content

 Purpose

-To establish a practice for managing overloads and compensating standing faculty for administrative assignments or teaching courses or sections of courses beyond the typical instructional assignment.
+To establish a policy for managing overloads and compensating standing faculty for teaching courses or sections of courses beyond their standard instructional assignment.

 Introduction

-The College strongly discourages faculty on standing appointments from accepting additional teaching responsibilities.
+The College discourages faculty from accepting additional teaching responsibilities.
 Such responsibilities may interfere with the faculty member's progress in teaching, research, and service or with the appropriate development of an academic career.

 The practices listed below establish guidelines for School Directors regarding the assignment of teaching overloads and the establishment of appropriate compensation whenever faculty are assigned to teach overloads.